Ancient monuments of Java: As historical sources

 Of the sites first noted by European observers in the 19th century, many have since disappeared, while other sites are still being discovered.
-The sites provide significant evidence, albeit only fragmentary, of early Javanese society.
-Being in a tropical environment and on an island, hundreds of kilometres, from a mainland, Java does not have the harsh climate and seasonal change of a continental landmass.
+The sites provide significant, albeit fragmentary, evidence of early Javanese society.
+Being in a tropical environment and on an island, hundreds of kilometres, from the mainland, Java does not have the harsh climate and seasonal change of a continental landmass.
 These factors are thought to have influenced the serenity which the carved stones display.
-Stone was only used to build temples with no evidence of palaces or other secular buildings, which are thought to have been made of timber.
+Stone was only used to build temples, with no evidence of palaces or other secular buildings, which are thought to have been made of timber.
 The monuments are thus the most significant historical source.
 There are no remains from dwellings, villages, or towns of this era, and the temples lack detailed context.
-Many artifacts have been found near the temples, the majority of which are earthenware pottery a medium which Javanese craftsmen did not devote great artistry.
-More energy was spent on producing metal objects such as bronze utensils, and gold and silver jewelry, the majority of which was produced for religious purposes.
-The majority of everyday objects would have been made from organic materials such as wood, bamboo, rattan and vegetable fibres which do not survive long in a tropical environment.
+Many artefacts have been found near the temples, the majority of which are earthenware pottery, a medium in which Javanese craftsmen did not devote great artistry.
+More energy was spent on producing metal objects such as bronze utensils, and gold and silver jewellery, the majority of which was produced for religious purposes.
+The majority of everyday objects would have been made from organic materials such as wood, bamboo, rattan and vegetable fibres, which do not survive for long in a tropical environment.